slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 “Okay, thank you.
 It’s helpful to know where you stand.
 I am going to check out a couple of your competitors and will be back if it makes sense.”
 WALK AWAY.

-I'm on a mix of hourly and value based, will try to change from 50/50 to 10/90 in favor of value based next year.

-creative pricing:
+- if you want to go fast, let the other part go first.
+- Unexpressed feelings never die.
+Releasing pressure is different from venting.
+- The more influence somebody is the more they use we / plural pronouns.
+- never split the difference

+- Negotiate contracts in minute detail on the front end so that you aren’t negotiating after work is done, investments are made, and you have no bargaining power.
+This is especially important if the relationship between people is important as it avoids conflict later on.

+- make an agreement on a standard of value. my standard of value for a weekend: some combination of rejuvenation and human connection. normally we fall into habits. we don't do what is best for ourselves.

-One time a college far away in Ohio, about a 12-hour drive, asked what I would charge to do a two-hour show.
+- One time a college far away in Ohio, about a 12-hour drive, asked what I would charge to do a two-hour show.
 I said, “$1500”.
 She said, “Oh, that’s a bit too much.
 What would you charge to do just a one-hour show?”
 I said, “$2000”.
 She said, “No, wait, you’ll be performing less, not more!”
 I said, “Yeah!
 Exactly!
 What you’re paying me for is to get there!
 Once I’m there, playing music is the fun part!
 If you tell me I have to get back in the van after only an hour, and drive home, then I’m going to charge you more than if you let me play for a couple hours first.”
-She liked that so much she came up with the $1500.
+She liked that so much she came up with the $1500. -- Derek Sivers

-on negotiation if you want to go fast, let the other part go first.

-> *'You don’t convince people by challenging their longest and most firmly held opinions.
-You find common ground and work from there.
-Or you look for leverage to make them listen.
-Or you create an alternative with so much support from other people that the opposition voluntarily abandons its views and joins your camp.' -- Ryan Holiday, The Obstacle Is the Way*

-> *'Unexpressed feelings never die.'*
-> *'Releasing pressure is different from venting.'*
-> *'The more influence somebody is the more they use we / plural pronouns.'*
-> *'There are so many wingman breaking communication. looking for cliches, profanity, adjectives, emotions, whats important for them, body language.'*
-> *'Listening for things that you didn't see. for incongruence.'*
-> *'They will hurt, and than say what you have to say. people then are expecting and it doesn't hurt as much.'* naming the negatives first.'*

-REMeMBER PEOPLE THAT THEY HAVE CHOICES, That they can control.

-never split the difference

-Negotiate contracts in minute detail on the front end so that you aren’t negotiating after work is done, investments are made, and you have no bargaining power.
-This is especially important if the relationship between people is important as it avoids conflict later on.

-make an agreement on a standard of value. my standard of value for a weekend: some combination of rejuvenation and human connection. normally we fall into habits. we don't do what is best for ourselves. people have different standards of value: weekend example rejuvenation and human conception will derail to your habits.

-Alex says you can even create a worksheet for yourself by asking clear and direct questions like:
+- Alex says you can even create a worksheet for yourself by asking clear and direct questions like:
 What am I negotiating?
 What is my timeline?
 (This will affect your urgency.)
 Who are the parties involved?
 (Asking questions will ensure you are dealing with the decision-maker.)
-What are my interests in this particular case?

-when asked for a number:
-“I’m looking at a few different offers and opportunities — what were you thinking?”
+What are my interests in this particular case? when asked for a number: “I’m looking at a few different offers and opportunities — what were you thinking?”
 When you do get an offer, Alex recommends not counteroffering immediately.
 “Say thank you for the offer and that you are grateful for the opportunity, and then ask if there is any flexibility on the base.
 A great closing line: “Based on other opportunities, if you can match this (salary) I can give notice tomorrow.”
 Alex points out that he wouldn’t hire someone who would simply accept the first offer he gives.

+- Call all owners to rent.
+8 said yes.
+Then auction!
+2200 -> 1500.
+- To sell, you have to understand personalities, you have to learn what excites people, you have to over deliver, you have to understand competitors, etc.
+Business is 80% psychological. irritation -> challenge people to make something that they don't want to do agitation -> challenge people to make something that they want to do. suggesting ego etc agitate more than irritate.
+- Most rejections are not your fault.

+So can you pitch me what our company does? people minds work by association. pre-suasion
 > *'Marketers don’t convince.
 Engineers convince.
 Marketers persuade.
 Persuasion appeals to the emotions and to fear and to the imagination.
 Convincing requires a spreadsheet or some other rational device.' -- Seth Godin*
+> *'You don’t convince people by challenging their longest and most firmly held opinions.
+You find common ground and work from there.
+Or you look for leverage to make them listen.
+Or you create an alternative with so much support from other people that the opposition voluntarily abandons its views and joins your camp.' -- Ryan Holiday, The Obstacle Is the Way*

-It’s much easier to persuade someone if they’re already convinced, if they already know the facts.
+- It’s much easier to persuade someone if they’re already convinced, if they already know the facts.
 But it’s impossible to change someone’s mind merely by convincing them of your point.

-Call all owners to rent.
-8 said yes.
-Then auction!
-2200 -> 1500

-To sell, you have to understand personalities, you have to learn what excites people, you have to over deliver, you have to understand competitors, etc.
-Business is 80% psychological.

-irritation -> challenge people to make something that they don't want to do agitation -> challenge people to make something that they want to do. suggesting ego etc agitate more than irritate

-So can you pitch me what our company does?

-people minds work by association. pre-suasion

-most rejections are not your fault.
 -->